 I was approached by grandcentrix as an external load testing service provider.
-Grandcentrix published a German FAQ (translation) on their company blog about what the challenges were and what went wrong.
+Grandcentrix had published a German FAQ which is no longer available) on their company blog about what the challenges were and what went wrong.
 Most information in this article is based on these FAQs.
 Please note, that for obvious reasons, I'm not allowed to explicitly mention any specific detail.
 Suffice to say they were pleased with the results.

 "Sebastian was of tremendous help to set up and conduct the required large scale load tests.
 To be able to watch our Mobile Mass Response platform under load, was more than helpful in those stressful days […]"

 — Ralf Rottmann (@ralf), Managing Partner at grandcentrix GmbH

 I won't go into detail on the game mechanics of Quizduell im Ersten (rather check that out for yourselves).
 One of the big technical challenges was the achievement of the so called "TV synchronicity": Enabling an interactive, real time game experience with the TV audience via the Quizduell App at home.
 Depending on the game state, every 1 to 10 seconds the App is communicating at least once with the backend API.
 This means that (at peak) the requests per second correspond with the total number of users playing the game.

 In the above mentioned FAQs, grandcentrix explains where the essential problems were.
 Parts of the complexity and the requirements were removed and I was asked to conduct load tests to back the refactoring efforts.
 In addition to the originally tested 85,000 requests per second, we hit the system with over 330,000 requests per second which correlates to about 1 million Quizduell players.